Battle of Mazocoba: Battle

-The New York Times issued a newspaper story on February 3, 1900 that said Tetabiate and Santa Teresa were heading to Guaymas, with their band, to capture the port, and they had only gone eight miles before the Mexicans caught up.
+The New York Times issued a newspaper story on February 3, 1900, that said Tetabiate and Santa Teresa were heading to Guaymas, with their band, to capture the port, and they had only gone eight miles before the Mexicans caught up.
 It also said that there were other Yaquis "still hold[ing] the mouth of the [Rio] Yaqui" and that they had stopped all steamships from entering or exiting the river.
 According to the same New York Times article, which incorrectly stated that the battle occurred on January 25, fighting began at 8:00 am and lasted for three hours, by which time General Torres and eighty-nine of his men were killed.
 Another 210 were captured and fifty-nine men were missing.
-General Torres was not actually killed though and he continued fighting the Yaquis for months afterwards.
-One other account puts the Mexicans' losses at fifty-four killed and 125 wounded but this is likely false as it makes no mention of the several dozen men who went missing during the fight.
+General Torres was not actually killed however, and continued fighting the Yaquis for months afterwards.
+One other account puts the Mexicans' losses at fifty-four killed and 125 wounded, but this is likely false as it makes no mention of the several dozen men who went missing during the fight.
 The battle was mostly fought on foot, both sides used big boulders for cover, and it ended when the Yaquis retreated back to the Sierra del Bacatete.
 They were not pursued and instead the Mexicans withdrew.
 Yaqui casualties also differ widely though it is generally recognized that at least 397 men, women and children were killed while about 1,000 more were captured.
 Several of the natives committed suicide rather than surrender.
 Other accounts put the Yaqui death toll at over 1,000 while the New York Times said that only ninety were killed or wounded and sixty-six were captured.